|Black, red, grey, silver, fawn, parti-colored

 3. They Don’t Need as Much Grooming as You Might Think

 Temperament & Intelligence of the Lhasalier 🧠

 Are These Dogs Good for Families? 🏡

-Lhasaliers are extremely friendly with people of all ages.
-Young children can play harmoniously with even young kids, as they are patient and generous with their time.
+Lhasaliers are incredibly friendly to people of all ages.
+They can play harmoniously with young kids and are patient and generous with their time.
 These dogs love nothing more than to spend the entire day with at least one family member.

 Does This Breed Get Along With Other Pets? 🐶 😽

-Even though Lhasalier puppies are small, these dogs can treat smaller animals like mice and even guinea pig pets as prey.
-It’s always a good idea to make sure that any dog you bring home is already well socialized or to make socialization a priority after bringing a puppy home.
+Even though Lhasalier puppies are small, they can treat smaller animals like mice and guinea pig pets as prey.
+It’s always a good idea to ensure that any dog you bring home is well socialized or to prioritize socialization after bringing a puppy home.

 Things to Know When Owning a Lhasalier

-Food & Diet Requirements
+Food & Diet Requirements 🦴

-As mentioned, Lhasaliers are mellow by nature, so they don’t need much exercise.
-However, they do need to get outside to stretch their legs to help keep their weight in check.
+As mentioned, Lhasaliers are naturally mellow, so they don’t need much exercise.
+However, they need to get outside to stretch their legs to help keep their weight in check.
 A short walk each day or a longer walk a few times a week should be the base of your pup’s exercise regimen.

 They are also food motivated, so using treats during training will optimize your results.
-Professional training is worth considering if you don’t have any dog training experience.
-After participating in a few professional classes, you should know enough to continue training your pup at home by yourself.
+Professional training is worth considering if you don’t have experience.
+After participating in a few professional classes, you should know enough to continue training your pup at home.